Raven logo

 Subscription with no lifetime option.

 $29.99 every year, forever.
 Skip a year and you lose sync.
 For an app you use daily, the math adds up.
-Raven still offers a one-time price through June 30, 2026.
+Raven still offers a one-time price through July 31, 2026.

-Claude can't reach your notes.
+Claude can't reach your notes without an export.

 Your writing becomes a folder again.

-Same native feel.
-Less friction.
+Same native feel, less friction.

-$14.
-Once.
-Not once a year.
+$14 once, not once a year.

-Claude can read the vault folder.
+Local agents can read the vault folder.

 Raven vs Bear, side by side.